 A subprime mortgage is for borrowers who don’t meet the standard lending criteria.
-Alternative and private lenders offer subprime mortgage.
+Alternative and private lenders offer subprime mortgages in Canada.
 Since subprime borrowers typically carry more risk, the rates tend to be higher and often come with a fee from subprime lenders.

 Before approving you for a mortgage, lenders consider four main factors for borrowers: your income, down payment, credit and the property itself.

 Your credit and income may be perfectly fine, but sometimes it’s the properly itself.
-If you’re buying a unique property type like a house boat or plot of land, prime lenders may not want to touch it, so subprime lending may be your only choice.
-Likewise, sometimes you make an offer on a property and the lender discovers issues during the appraisal, which can cause the property to move from the prime to subprime side.
+If you’re buying a unique property type like a house boat or plot of land, prime lenders may not want to touch it.
+This is where subprime lending may be your only choice.
+Likewise, sometimes you make an offer on a property and the lender discovers issues during the appraisal.
+This can cause the property to move from the prime to subprime side.

-The biggest benefit of a subprime mortgage is that it helps you close the deal.
+The biggest benefit of a subprime mortgage in Canada is that it helps you close the deal.
 If prime lenders have turned you down, you might have no choice but to go with a subprime lender.
-By not seeking out financing from a subprime lender, more than likely you won’t close the deal.
-This can lead to devastating consequences.
-Not only might you not close on the deal, the home seller could end up suing you, along with the seller’s real estate agent.

-If you’ve been turned down for a mortgage by your bank or credit union, it might be time for you to consider a subprime mortgage.
-Borrowers with poor credit, a bankruptcy or consumer proposal in their past, uncertain income or the inability to provide traditional paystubs, or those seeking a mortgage on an unusual property might all struggle to gain approval from more traditional, risk-averse lenders.
-If this is you, a subprime mortgage can be a way to access mortgage funds.
+If you’ve been turned down for a mortgage by your bank or credit union, you might consider a subprime mortgage.
+Borrowers with poor credit, a bankruptcy or consumer proposal in their past.
+Anyone with uncertain income or the inability to provide traditional paystubs.
+Those seeking a mortgage on an unusual property might struggle to gain approval from more traditional lenders.

 Eligibility for a subprime mortgage is generally less strict than eligibility for a normal mortgage.
 Standard requirements include: Canadian residency, age of majority in your province, and a home to secure the mortgage against.
 As the value of the property is the most important factor with subprime mortgages, the home in question must be in a marketable urban area, to ensure resale value.
 Subprime mortgages tend to have minimal credit score requirements.
-Income level, proof of employment, size of down payment and existing debt levels are all also potential factors, but these generally affect the interest rates you can qualify for, rather than your eligibility in the subprime realm.
+Income level, proof of employment, size of down payment and existing debt levels are all also potential factors.

 Subprime mortgages generally have higher interest rates than standard mortgages, to help offset the greater risk to the lender.
-However exact terms vary according to the lender’s products and the borrower’s individual circumstances.
-The average interest rate on a subprime mortgage tracks 1% to 3% higher than standard mortgages, and lenders usually require at least a 15% down payment.
 Subprime mortgages also tend to have higher fees than other mortgages, ranging from 2% to 3% of the borrowed amount.
 The life of the loan is usually fairly short in comparison to standard mortgages.

 Applying for a subprime mortgage starts with gathering all of your financial documentation.
-You will need to be able to show ID, proof of address, information pertaining to the property being mortgaged (valuation, purchase details, etc.), financial statements indicating your assets and liabilities, previous tax returns to show income history, and paystubs or other proof of employment.
+You will need to show ID, proof of address, information pertaining to the property being mortgaged (valuation, purchase details, etc.).
+You’ll be asked to provide financial statements indicating your assets and liabilities, previous tax returns to show income history, and paystubs or other proof of employment.
 Once you have gathered all of your information, you must complete an application form and submit to the lender for approval.
-Depending on the complexity of your situation, they may ask for other documents before making a decision.

-Although subprime mortgages are tailored to those with poor credit, using a subprime mortgage to access a loan and then paying it off can actually help to repair your credit over the long term.
-Building a history of on-time payments and financial reliability will, over time, improve your credit score, and by using a subprime mortgage to do this, you may actually help yourself qualify for a regular mortgage in the future.
+Using a subprime mortgage to access a loan and then paying it off can actually help to repair your credit over the long term.
+Building a history of on-time payments and financial reliability will, over time, improve your credit score.
+By using a subprime mortgage to do this, you may actually help yourself qualify for a regular mortgage in the future.
 This pendulum swings both ways though: if you miss payments on your subprime loan, it will have a negative effect on your credit.